apaquette/Bio-Data-Visualization/Enhancing-Scientific-Inquiry-with-R-for-Data-Manipulation-and-Visualization.md

 as dplyr, tidyr, and readr, in order to prepare our data for visualization.
 We will load our raw data from a CSV file into a variable, denoted as ‘bioData’, which will be our foundation for subsequent analysis and visualizations.
-This step facilitates athe organization and structuring of our dataset, and enables the exploration of key insights and trends within the data.
+This step facilitates the organization and structuring of our dataset, and enables the exploration of key insights and trends within the data.